 Children will be taught about algorithms, data and other principles of computer science.
 They will have numerous practical experiences of writing and analysing computer programs for different purposes.
 Pupils will also be taught about a variety of other pieces of software which they will use to achieve different outcomes in their learning.
 They may use technology to produce written pieces, create presentations, edit sound and video, produce graphs and charts, produce animations and more.

-To facilitate this teaching, each classroom is equipped with a large SmartBoard.
-Children have access to banks of laptops and desktop PCs; we aim to have one laptop between two children during lessons.
+Children have access to Chromebooks and in UKS2 Physical Computing devices: Microbits.
 The classes also have access to a small bank of iPads.
-All computers are equipped with the latest versions of Microsoft products and contain specific, child friendly software for delivering programming lessons.
+All Chromebooks are equipped with the latest versions of Microsoft products and contain specific, child friendly software for delivering programming lessons.

 At St Joseph's, we believe that the teaching children how to use technology safely, respectfully and responsibly is as important as the teaching of how to use software and programming.

-Children will be given specific sessions on e-safety and sign up to e-safety contracts at the beginning of each year.
-They will be taught about acceptable and unacceptable behaviour when using ICT and be given a range of strategies for reporting concerns about content and behaviour that they may be subject to.
+Children will be given specific sessions on online safety throughout the year.
+This are embedded throughout our curriculum via Kapow, Project Evolve and Kid Safe.
+They will be taught about acceptable and unacceptable behaviour when using ICT and when spending time online.
+Children in all year groups will be given a range of strategies for reporting concerns about content and behaviour that they may be subject to.